 Angela and Bob Brooks are an upper class couple.
 Unfortunately, Bob is an unfaithful husband.
 But Angela has a plan to win back her husband's affections.
+An elaborate masquerade ball is to b...
+Read allAngela and Bob Brooks are an upper class couple.
+Unfortunately, Bob is an unfaithful husband.
+But Angela has a plan to win back her husband's affections.
 An elaborate masquerade ball is to be held aboard a magnificent dirigible.
 Angela will attend and disguise herself as a myster...
 Read allAngela and Bob Brooks are an upper class couple.
 Unfortunately, Bob is an unfaithful husband.
 But Angela has a plan to win back her husband's affections.
 An elaborate masquerade ball is to be held aboard a magnificent dirigible.
 Angela will attend and disguise herself as a mysterious devil woman.
 Hidden behind her mask, and wrapped in an alluring gown, Angela as the d...
 Read all

 It's actually pretty good: most of the humour is intentional, and some of the rest of it may well be.
 (I'm not sure quite how seriously the film takes itself: I got the impression that the heroine is pretty much in the know about what is going on, for example, and is simply playing innocent when it suits her... either to get the information she's after, or merely in order to watch her misbehaving husband squirm.)
 Farce isn't my thing, but those scenes are pretty slickly done, while a lot of the risqué dialogue sparkles.